From Star Trek: Theurgy Wiki

 To other species, Ovri also stood out due to their seemingly reversed sexual dimorphism with the females having more traditionally masculine torsos and the males having seemingly feminine traits.
 Ovri also held a more colorful pallet to their slightly scaled skin, almost like poison dart frogs on Earth.
 They were - in general - a peaceful race who avoided conflicts, which made them exceptional diplomats, mediators, counselors, and medical practitioners when dealing with other races.
 This also tied into their approach to war, not seeking direct conflict.
 They would attack a situation from the side, coming in with alternate means to achieve their goals without sacrificing lives on their side.

-Their large eyes were very sensitive and detected things slightly beyond the standard visible spectrum into ultra violet.
+Their large eyes were very sensitive and detected things slightly beyond the standard visible spectrum into the ultraviolet.
 Their eyes did, however, have two separate eyelids, one was a transparent membrane that protected the eye while swimming, the second covered the eye and blocked out light.
-But due to some sensitivity problems around brightly light ships, the use of synthetic lenses applied to the eye was done when dealing with other races.
+But due to some sensitivity problems around brightly lit ships, the use of synthetic lenses applied to the eye was done when dealing with other races.

 The dominant Ovri language was known as Kreepip, it was a developed language formed from the mixing of the different languages on their home planet, refined over generations into a final form.
 It used mostly sounds made from the deep throat and clicking of the tongue.
 Their written language was based around circles, there were 32 "letters" in their alphabet.
 To form a word they wrote from the bottom left of a page then upwards.
 Words were composed of linked circles, spaces between them showed where a word ended, and when they reached the top of the page they started a new column to the right of the last one.
 Their writing looked like a series of bubbles with different things inside each circle, ranging from geometric shapes to lines.